girlscript/winter-of-contributing/Datascience_With_Python/Machine Learning/Audios/Liquid state machine (LSM)/README.md

 * Structure of Liquid State Machine
 * Functions of Liquid State Machine (LSM)
 * Preference over Artifical neural networks
+* The Liquid-What is the meaning behind it?
+* Applications
+* Difficulties faced in LSM
 * References and Resources
 * Summary